Pakistani Taliban: Islamic State of Iraq and the Levant

+The Islamic State – Khorasan Province (IS-KP) group was established by Hafiz Saeed Khan, a former commander of the Pakistani Taliban who pledged allegiance to Abu Bakr al-Baghdadi in May 2013.
+With the support of several TTP defectors who opposed Mullah Fazlullah, he formed the 'Tehreek e-Khilafat Pakistan' (TKP) splinter group in July 2014.
+According to Taliban sources, Saeed Khan was a Wahhabi educated at a Saudi-funded madrasa and had been involved in sectarian attacks against Hanafi 'ulema in Orakzai in preceding years.

-According to United Nation report, ISIS core leadership sends funds to TTP in Afghanistan to "outsource" attacks due to its depleted manpower.
-The report also claims that ISIS would cease to exist in Afghanistan without these funds.
+In January 2015, TKP merged with 'Tehrik-e Khilafat Khorasan' (TKK) and 'Khilafat Afghan' groups to form the IS-KP.
+Due to his close relations with Abu Bakr al-Baghdadi, Hafiz Saeed Khan was appointed by the IS-central leadership as the governor of the Islamic State's Khorasan Province.
+Most IS-KP members were defectors from TTP, particularly from a dissident subgroup that was affiliated with the Salafist movement and opposed the Pakistani Taliban's leadership.
+According to a 2017 UN report, despite its open competition with the Pakistani Taliban, the Islamic State's core leadership attempted to collaborate with TTP and other militant factions in Afghanistan to "outsource" attacks due to its depleted manpower and lack of IS-KP's ground presence in Afghanistan.
+The report claimed that IS central sent funds to these groups and that IS-KP would have ceased to exist in Afghanistan without these funds.

 According to Borhan Osman, a senior analyst at International Crisis Group (ICG), the Islamic State (IS) fighters who started the ISIS-K branch of ISIS were TTP militants who had long settled in Afghanistan.
 He claims that many members of the TTP fled Pakistan and went to seek refuge in Afghanistan as a result of military operations conducted by Pakistan security forces.
 In Afghanistan, National Directorate of Security (NDS) tried to persuade them to fight against Pakistan and the Afghan Taliban.
 Initially, only few of them fought against Pakistan and Afghan Talibans.
 However, after that TTP members in Afghanistan changed their allegiance to ISIS-K. Initially, because of their good relations with Afghan armed forces, the locals in Afghanistan thought that they were pro-Afghan government forces based.
 They also claimed that they were there to fight Afghan Talibans and Pakistan.
 However, after series of events, ISIS-K also turned hostile towards to Afghan government and locals.

 Ghazi Abdul Rashid Shaheed Brigade

-The Ghazi Abdul Rashid Shaheed Brigade, whose name is commonly shortened to Ghazi Brigade or Ghazi Force, emerged as a jihadi organization after the Lal Masjid Operation of 2007.
+The Ghazi Abdul Rashid Shaheed Brigade, whose name is commonly shortened to Ghazi Brigade or Ghazi Force, emerged as a jihadi organisation after the Lal Masjid Operation of 2007.
 In 2009 the Ghazi Brigade worked closely with the TTP during military operations in the Swat Valley, and the two groups jointly planned attacks on western targets in Islamabad.